kdoore/1335GitBook/menu_buttons.md

 ```

 ###Menu Click Method()
-In the code above, when a click event happens we simply call all menu-button click events, and after those events, we may have several buttons in the on-state.
+In the code above, when a click event happens we simply call all button click events, and after those events, we may have several buttons in the on-state.
 It's impossible for us to know which button was most recently clicked, or which button had already been in the on state.
 So, we need to add some logical structure to our code so we can determine which button should be identified as the activeButton.

 ###Button1 Click()
 Based on the image above, we can start to think about this logic by focusing on just Button1.
 We can see from the image that the only time we need to worry about button1 being clicked is when it isn't currently the ``activeButton``.
 If we verify that activeButton != button1, then we can check the state of btn1 after the button1.click() method is executed, if it is now in the on state:  ``btn1.on==true``, then we know to change set activeButton=button1.
 In addition, as shown in the FSM image above, we also know that we need to manually set both btn2 and btn3 off, we do this by setting btn2.on=false.
 We don't need to know which state was the previous active state...it could have been either button2 or button3, but we set both of their internal states to off and we're on our way to having working radio buttons.
 We simply need to write similar tests for the cases when we know that button2 is not the activeButton, and similarly with button3.
 The code below shows the logic for button1.